 Will I go to jail right after the hearing?

 Once that is complete, the court will make its decision and sentence you.
-If you are getting jail time, as is often the case with a DUII conviction, you will typically know ahead of time if you’re going into custody right away.
+If you will be getting jail time, as is often the case with a DUII conviction, you will typically know ahead of time if you’re going into custody right away.
 If you are, most jurisdictions will bring a deputy down to the courtroom to escort you to the jail.
 Sometimes, we get permission ahead of time to turn yourself in (TSI).
 If this is the case, you turn yourself in to start your sentence at a later, pre-planned time.
 Your attorney will have had a detailed conversation with you ahead of time so you’ll know which is applicable for your case.

 As with every court appearance, if you have any questions before your hearing, contact your attorney who will be happy to address all of your concerns before you appear in front of the judge.
 Reynolds Defense Firm wants to prepare you for success in your case and in life: we’re your guide through the legal process.